A Guide to Intellectual Property Protection in Biotechnology and Genetics

 Challenges in Patenting

-Utility patents protect the functional aspects of an invention for 20 years from the filing date.
-In biotech, this includes inventions like gene sequences, diagnostics, therapeutics, and research tools.
-The invention must be useful, novel, and non-obvious to qualify for a utility patent.
+Utility Patents: These types of patents safeguard the functional aspects of an invention for 20 years from the date of filing the patent application.
+Biotech inventions that come within the scope of a utility patent include gene sequences, diagnostics, therapeutics, and research tools.

 Advantages and Disadvantages of IP in Biotechnology and Genetics

-At Abounaja Intellectual Property, we specialize in handling and safeguarding intellectual property rights in the dynamic realms of biotechnology and genetics.
-Our experienced team is equipped with the knowledge and expertise to assist you in protecting your valuable intellectual assets.
-Drop us an email at [email protected] to schedule a complimentary consultation.
+Abounaja Intellectual Property is a well-known IP firm specializing in handling and safeguarding intellectual property rights in all fields including biotechnology and genetics.
+We have a highly experienced team that can assist you in protecting your valuable intellectual assets.
+Send us an email at [email protected] for a complimentary consultation.